klust/LUMI-BE-training-materials/docs/intro-202310xx/00_Introduction.md

 !!! solution
     The solution to the exercise.
 You will have to click on the box to see the solution.

+!!! bug
+    This is a discussion about a bug.

 !!! nice-to-know
     This is a little fact which is nice-to-know but not necessary to understand the material.